garylirocks/quickrefs/azure-entra-pim.markdown

 | Format-Table

 # Get active role assignments and who it's been eligible to (could be current user or a containing group):
-# - if the scope is a subscription, like `/subscriptions/xxxx`, it shows assignment on children RGs and resources within it
+# - if the scope is a subscription, like `/subscriptions/xxxx`, it shows assignment on children RGs and resources within it, but NOT inherited ones from ancestor MGs
+# - if the scope is a management group, it shows assignment inherited from ancestor MGs, but not assignments in children subscriptions
 Get-AzRoleAssignmentSchedule -Scope $scope -Filter "principalId eq $principal" `
 | Select-Object ScopeDisplayName,ScopeType,PrincipalDisplayName,RoleDefinitionDisplayName,RoleDefinitionType,EndDateTime,AssignmentType,@{
     n='PIMRoleAssignedTo';